bendobos/LoupeXIVDeck/README.md

 ## TODO / Known Issues

 * Add proper error and exception handling.
 For example, the plugin might currently crash if IDs for actions are given that are out of bounds.
-* Improve usability for Action and Class commands by using `GetClasses` and `GetActions`.
 * Changing the WebSocket port is currently not supported, so make sure you use the XIVDeck default port.
 * Add some pictures and examples to this repo.